|

 There are numerous variables on the three computer screens that must

-temperature and depth of the water column.
+be recorded and maintained.
 Fig. (The sonar team watching their monitors intently (pictured right).
 Last night they found an uncharted 240 ft. sunken vessel!)
 CTD casts are necessary since temperature affects the speed of the

 sound waves that are being sent by the sonar device.
 This information